Elcapitanoe/quotes-snippets-api/README.md

 ## About
-This API is designed with simplicity and speed in mind.
-It requires no authentication and returns clean, lightweight responses.
-Just call the endpoint to get a fresh quote every time.
-Perfect for personal projects, portfolios, landing pages, or chatbot integrations.
+This API is built for pure simplicity and lightning fast performance.
+It requires no authentication and returns clean lightweight responses.
+Call the endpoint and you get a fresh quote every single time.
+On average it responds in about 1 ms and under certain conditions it can be even faster, dipping into the sub millisecond range.
+Perfect for personal projects, portfolios, landing pages or chatbot integrations.

 ## API Endpoint
 ```